pipefunc/pipefunc/docs/source/concepts/index.md

 - **[Testing](./testing):** Best practices for testing, including mocking functions in pipelines.
 - **[Overhead and Efficiency](./overhead-and-efficiency):** Measure the performance overhead of `pipefunc`.
 - **[Parameter Sweeps](./parameter-sweeps):** Construct parameter sweeps and optimize execution with `pipefunc.sweep`.
+- **[ScanFunc: Iterative Execution](./scanfunc):** Build iterative algorithms with state management using `ScanFunc` for optimization, simulations, and sequential processing.

 ## Contributing